josephch50/Wireless-Oscilloscope/README.md

 ## EE-4737 Embedded Systems Final Project
 ## Team: Scope-A
-## Contributor: Joseph Chen, Samuel Solverson, Andrew Kirkum
+## Contributors: Joseph Chen, Samuel Solverson, Andrew Kirkum

 ### Project Overview
 The project will consist of building a Wireless Remote Oscilloscope Probe that uses two eZ430 cards, one for measuring the analog input signal and the other for reconstructing the analog signal using a digital to analog converter.
 As noted on the Final Project Specification[1] handout, the conditions for testing functionality include: